fanpu/website/_summaries/2024-10-07-unsupervised-dense-information-retrieval-with-contrastive-learning.markdown

 #### 4. Results

-It's pretty good against BM25 on unsupervised tasks, and both of them are generally much better than other unsupervised dense methods:
+It's pretty good against BM25 on unsupervised tasks, and both of them are generally much better than other unsupervised dense methods.
+It was surprising to me just how strong
+BM25 is as a baseline.

 {% include figure.html
     path="/assets/img/summaries/contriever_results.webp"